 But often, as we all tackle this together in the session, they realize there is a way forward.
 Here are some of the illuminating ideas to guide you through the darkness.

-Everything can be taken from a man but one thing, to choose one’s attitude in any given set of circumstances.
+In the words of Viktor Frankl, everything can be taken from a man but one thing, to choose one’s attitude in any given set of circumstances.

 There are always options, and this includes how we choose to react in any given situation.
 It may even be the saving grace to know that we are choosing to react in a certain way, that we have, at least, that measure of control over our lives.